 Even if you don’t get chance to visit the tasting room, many of the restaurants around the island stock their wines.
 Our favourite is the is the salmon pink Ibizkus rosé.
 We always call in to stock up on it if we are renting a Villa, and often import it to the UK.
 Its perfect with seafood or a BBQ on a sunny afternoon.

-Topping off a day of wine tasting with a home cooked Italian feast at La Paloma, which is a 10 minute drive away.
+Topping off a day of wine tasting with a home cooked Italian feast at La Paloma, which is a 10 minute drive away from Ibizkus.
 You could stop off for a light Mediterranean lunch, or stick around for their evening menu and enjoy a candle-lit feast in the garden.